 - Install netsim-tools and a lab virtualization provider of your choice.

 - Wait for the network devices to boot.
-Write this blog post while waiting.
+Write this blog post while waiting for Nexus 9300v and vSRX to boot.
 At least the libvirt provider starts them in parallel (as opposed to virtualbox provider that starts them in sequence).

 - Use netlab connect to connect to lab devices and inspect the results.